-- 5.7.3 A total of twenty one dolphin sightings were recorded during the two surveys, eleven on 8 July 2013, six on 23 July 2013 and four on 31 July 2013.
-Of the twenty one sightings, fourteen were "on effort" (which are all under favourable condition) and seven were "opportunistic".
-A total of sixty one individuals were sighted from the two impact dolphin surveys in the reporting period.
-Sighting details are summarised and plotted in Appendix K and Figure 5c, respectively. - 5.7.4 Behaviour: Of the twenty one sightings made, three were classified as travelling; two sightings were recorded as 'multiple' behavior (both a combination of feeding and surface active); 11 sightings was recorded as feeding, two as surface active, three as travelling and; three as "unknown" in Figure 5d. - 5.7.5 One mother and calf pair was observed.
-Although close approaches were not made to these dolphins, it is possible to discern from the images taken that the mother was HZMB 098 who was first sighted in May 2013 at which time she had a calf.
-Location and image data of the sighting is provided). - 5.7.6 Photo ID analyses is completed (as of 13/08/13).
-Of the twenty one sightings recorded, sixteen dolphins were individually identifiable, ten of which were re-sightings (HZMB 011; 016; 022; 023; 040; 054; 069; 076; 077; 098) and six of which were new to the catalogue (HZMB 100-105).
-Twenty eight individuals were photographed clearly that could not be added to the catalogue as they lacked unique and identifiable features.
-A summary table and images are presented in Appendix K.
+- 5.7.3 A total of sixteen dolphin sightings were recorded during the two surveys, nine on 15 October 2013, seven on 24 October 2013, no sightings were made on 17 and 28 October 2013.
+Of the sixteen sightings, eleven were "on effort" (which are all under favourable condition) and five were "opportunistic".
+A total of fifty three individuals were sighted from the two impact dolphin surveys in the reporting period.
+Sighting details are summarised and plotted in Appendix K and Figure 5c, respectively. - 5.7.4 Behaviour: Of the sixteen sightings made, three sightings were recorded as 'multiple' behavior (all three were of travelling and feeding with some surface activity noted in one sighting); seven sightings were recorded as feeding; two sightings were recorded as travelling; two sightings were recorded as other and; two sightings were recorded as "unknown" in Figure 5d. - 5.7.5 Photo ID analyses for September 13 and October 13 are underway (as of 14/11/13) and will be presented in the monthly EM&A Report for November 2013.

-5.7.7 Noteworthy Observation:
+5.7.6 Noteworthy Observation:

-- Marine construction activities which are not part of the HKBCF Contract continue in NWL, in particular, in the vicinity of transect line 1 and 2.
-Previously reported dredging activities continued at the Brothers Islands, in the vicinity of transect lines 11 and 12. - In NWL, strong currents occurred throughout July 2013, in particular following a period of thunder storms and heavy rain which occurred on and around 24-25 July 2013. - 5.7.8 The event action plan is annexed in Appendix L.
+Marine construction activities which are not part of the HKBCF Contract continue in NWL in particular in the vicinity of transect line 1 and 2.
+Previously reported dredging activities continued at the Brothers Islands, in the vicinity of transect lines 11 and 12.

+5.7.7 The event action plan is annexed in Appendix L.